the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-resources.md

+# Resources
+This chapter covered a lot.
+Below you'll find:

+**Checklists**
+- the Git [Checklist](https://the-turing-way.netlify.app/reproducible-research/vcs/vcs-checklist.html) for setting up and enabling [Version Control](https://the-turing-way.netlify.app/reproducible-research/vcs.html)
+- How to contribute to someone else's git project
+- How to ensure that your data is version controlled

+**More Information**
+- What to learn next
+- Further Reading
+- Definitions and Glossary
+- References for this chapter

 ## Checklists

+Before you dive in to your Version Control project, run through the set-up check list below (and check out the Further reading resources!) to set up and support your project.

 ### Make use of Git
 - [ ] Make your project version controlled by initialising a Git repository in its directory using `git init`.